JacobFischer/resume/resume.md

 ### Cadre AI Framework _[github.com/siggame/Cadre]_

-Master Degree software engineering project(s), with continuing support to this day\
+Master Degree software engineering project(s), with continuing devlopment and enhancements to this day\
 Designed and implemented a new framework for creating and playing games with AIs across a variety of programming languages and platforms

 - Created AI clients in C++, C#, Java, JavaScript, Python, Lua, and TypeScript
-- Game server implemented via Node.js with JavaScript/TypeScript and Express
+- Game server implemented via Node.js with JavaScript/TypeScript and Express facilitating TCP/WS/HTTP connections over clustered threads
 - Visualizer to playback game log files in browser using PixiJS, Webpack, JavaScript, jQuery, TypeScript, and SCSS
 - Metaprogramming tool to speed up development of common game logic between all projects
 - Battle tested in multiple programming competitions with a wide range of game types, some with human player(s)